 My creative expression is a melange of art and words inspired by my yoga, mindfulness meditation, spiritual, Reiki healing touch, and green living practices.
-It is also inspired by my U Street neighborhood, nature, holistic health studies, world travel experiences, ancestral legacy (African, Native American, and European), and artist residency at Smith Center for Healing and the Arts.
-Several of my paintings decorate the covers of my books.
+It is also inspired by my U Street neighborhood, nature, holistic health studies, world travel experiences, ancestral legacy (African, Native American, and European), creativity coaching services, and artist residency at Smith Center for Healing and the Arts.

 Photo Credit: Leigh Mosley